shanmicheal25/Goblogs/Readme.md

     Inside the folder, contains docker-compose.yml this file will help to spin the application.

-## Run the application use below command and steps as follow,
+## Run the application, execute the following commend step by step,

     Step 1:

+        docker-compose build --no-cache
         docker-compose up --build

     Step 2: